jacobszmon/Git-Info-Pages/README.md

     - Adding / Configuring a GitHub Remote
     - Pushing and Pulling
 - Creating, Using, and Merging Branches
-- The How and Why of Team Git Workflow
     - Centralized Workflow
     - Feature Branch Workflow
     - Forking Workflow